henrychang2313/tldr-newsletter-summarizer/README.md

   * everything runs from local scripts for now

-## Future improvements

-A few obvious next steps:

-* wrap the pipeline in FastAPI
-* create separate endpoints for headlines, companies, and trends
-* support multiple newsletter sources
-* add historical trend tracking
-* add vector search or RAG for longer time windows
-* build a simple frontend or dashboard

 ## Why local

 This project was designed to run locally for two reasons: